Rony Jason: Ultimate Fighting Championship

-Post-UFC career
+LUX Fight League

-After being released from the UFC, Bezerra signed with Lux Fight League.
-He made his promotional debut against Diego Lopes at Lux 004 on March 15, 2019, losing the fight via unanimous decision.
+After being released from the UFC, Bezerra signed with LUX Fight League.
+He made his promotional debut against Diego Lopes at LUX 004 on March 15, 2019, losing the fight via unanimous decision.

-Bezerra made his sophomore appearance in the promotion against Edgar Díaz Guzman at Lux 005 on July 19, 2019.
+Bezerra made his sophomore appearance in the promotion against Edgar Díaz Guzman at LUX 005 on July 19, 2019.
 He won the fight via first-round knockout.

+Post career

 Next Bezerra faced Alexander Grozin at RCC Intro 6 on November 16, 2019.
 He lost the fight via unanimous decision.

 Bezerra then faced Daniel Bažant for the vacant FNC Featherweight Championship at FNC 5 on March 26, 2022.
 He lost the bout via unanimous decision.

 He then faced Filip Pejić at FNC 11 on May 28, 2023.
 He won the bout via first-round knockout.

 Jason faced Tariel Abbasov on December 16, 2023 at FNC 14, winning the bout via arm-triangle choke in the third round after losing the first two.